Psalms For Life

 and how much longer I have to live—

-how little time I’ve got left.
+what little time I’ve got left.

-5 Look, you’ve made my life
+5 Behold, you’ve made my life

 mere handspans long—